wasimusu/RL-Chatbot/readme.md

 Chatbot lends naturally itself to the Reinforcement Learning Paradigm.
 The objective to maximize is the length of the dialog that chatbots hold with humans or maybe fellow chatbot.

-### Reinforement Learning Algorithms to try
-- Policy Gradient
-- and more

-### Room for innovation
-- The chatbots will get better.
-We've to try the alternatives.

-### Technology Stack
-- numpy=1.6.1
-- pytorch=1.0.1 with GPU
-- python=3.6.7

 ### Datasets
-- OpenSubtitle 80 million dialog (Naturally all of them are not our everyday chats. )
+- Works with OpenSubtitle 80 million dialog (Naturally all of them are not our everyday chats. )

-### Reference Papers
-- Deep Reinforcement Learning for Dialogue Generation
-- A Deep Reinforcement Learning Chatbot
-- Building Advanced Dialogue Managers for Goal-Oriented Dialogue Systems
+- Cornell Dialog Corpus used for test architecture because it's small and thus faster

 ### RL model for chatbot
 Assume we have two chatbots talking to each other.
 The chats proceed as follows : p1, q1, p2, q2, ..